hpesoj/gsl-pointers/PROPOSAL.md

 * Plenty of existing code doesn't follow this convention; even if everyone followed convention from this point forward, you still cannot make the assumption that `T*` always means "a non-owning reference to `T`".
 * Low-level code (new and existing) necessarily uses `T*` to mean all sorts of things; even if all new and old code followed the convention where appropriate, there would still be code where `T*` does not mean "a non-owning reference to `T`", so you _still_ cannot make that assumption.

-Conversely, wherever you see `indirect<T>` in some code, you _know_ that it means "a non-owning reference to `T`".
+Conversely, wherever you see `indirect<T>`, you _know_ that it is a non-owning reference to `T`.
 Explicitly documenting intent is generally better than letting readers of your code make assumptions about your intent.

 In addition to documentation of intent, we get compile-time assurances that we didn't with a pointer: